ahmetbengoz/chr-op-alns/README.md

 ### Sensitivity analysis

-Additional experiments evaluating the effect of the scalarization parameter λ are provided in:
+Sensitivity analysis for the scalarization parameter λ used in the ALNS objective function is provided in:

-experiments/lambda_sensitivity/lambda_sensitivity.ipynb
+experiments/lambda_sensitivity/

+The notebook `lambda_sensitivity_ALNS.ipynb` reproduces the experiments reported in Section 5.1.

 ## Notes
 The model is simulation-based; no time-expanded MIP is solved